-Contactless sign-in systems can be used to screen people – for various additional parameters – before allowing their access.
+A Contactless door entry system can be used to screen people – for various additional parameters – before allowing them access.
 For example, some biometric technology (such as facial recognition devices) can be used to check the user’s skin temperature.
 If their reading is abnormally high (i.e. they have a fever), their access can then be denied and the spread of illness will be reduced.

 Again, this can help to reduce staff absence and minimise disruptions to your site operations.